quantifish/nzsf/README.md

 ![Build Status](https://travis-ci.org/quantifish/nzsf.svg?branch=master)

-New Zealand Spatial Features (`nzsf`) is a package for plotting shapefiles.
+New Zealand Spatial Features (`nzsf`) is a package for creating scientific maps in New Zealand waters.
 It can be installed from within R using:

     library(devtools)
     install_github("quantifish/nzsf", build_vignettes = TRUE)